-The other 4 ingredients needed in this 5 ingredient vegan sour cream recipe are: water, corn starch, and a little bit of salt.
+The other 4 ingredients needed in this 5 ingredient vegan sour cream recipe are: water, corn starch, lime juice and a little bit of salt.

 (Add lime juice at the end, if using.)

-Everything is placed in the blender and puree until a smooth texture is achieved.
+Everything is placed in the blender and pureed until a smooth texture is achieved.

 This step is probably the most involved because you’ll have to keep stirring to prevent bubbling over and burning of the crema.

-Next it to pour it into a container and allowed to cool down.
+Next pour it into a container and allowed to cool down.

 Once it has come to room temperature the crema may be stored in the refrigerator to use cold later or to storage the cream.

-This crema will last in your refrigerator for about 4 to 5 days or upto a week if stored covered and in a cold refrigerator.
+This crema will last in your refrigerator for about 5 to 7 days or longer if stored covered and in a cold refrigerator.
 Well, that is if you don’t eat it all before then!